Rookout/docs/docs/collaboration.md

 <img src="/img/screenshots/URL_Share.png" />

-You can send this to your collegues.
+You can send this to your colleagues.
 When they open the URL, they will be redirected to Rookout with the message that you collected displayed for them.